StudentJL/JosephLiu.github.io/index.md

 ## Welcome to my GitHub Page

-You can use the [editor on GitHub](https://github.com/StudentJL/StudentJL.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/StudentJL/StudentJL.github.io/edit/main/index.md) to maintain & preview the content for your website.

-Year 2021,
+Year: 2021

-I am a Data Science student studying in New York City College of Technology.
+I am a Data Science student studying in New York City College of Technology (CUNY).
 I also have a Bachelors in Biomedical Informatics.
 I am currently residing in Brooklyn, New York.

-### Markdown
+### Links

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+You can find my resume @ [Link](Joseph Liu_Resume_2021.pdf)

 ```markdown
 Syntax highlighted code block